MareoRaft/tennis/README.md

 ![](score-to-win-querrey-anderson.png)

-These results seem to confirm my suspicion for servers reacting strongly to a 0-30 situation (but is inconclusive with a Chi-squared test p-value of 0.086).
+These results seem to confirm my suspicion for servers reacting strongly to a 0-30 situation (but is inconclusive with a Chi-squared test p-value of 0.09).
 It turns out that the first 200 data points correspond to a match between Sam Querrey and Kevin Anderson.
 Sam Querrey is a very strong server.
 Is it possible that this correlation holds for strong servers in general?
 Can we find more patterns if we cluster our players into different categories?
-This leads into the next question.
+At the very least, collecting more data points on "big servers" or Sam Querrey in particular can make the test conclusive.

 ### Question 2